Last Updated on January 17, 2025

 Shore Temple (Tamil Nadu)

-This UNESCO world heritage site has to be one of the most magnificent architectural wonder of India and sits peacefully on the shores of Bay of Bengal.
+This UNESCO World Heritage site is one of the most magnificent architectural wonders of India and sits peacefully on the shores of the Bay of Bengal.
 This complex of shrines offers one of the most peaceful and spiritual experiences.
-The culmination of this temple was initiated by King Narasimhavarman II, during the mid-7th century which started with the creation of cave temples and monolithic Raths.
-This temple is also famed for being the oldest rock cut stone temples in South India and should definitely be visited at least once in your lifetime to experience the sheer magnificence.
+The construction of this temple was initiated by King Narasimhavarman II during the mid-7th century, which began with the creation of cave temples and monolithic Raths.
+This temple is also famed for being one of the oldest rock-cut stone temples in South India and should definitely be visited at least once in your lifetime.

 Best Time to Visit – October to May